 Green transition All companies interviewed stated that their main target as regards of sustainability is to reduce CO2 emissions.
 Nuclear is considered as a solution to meet CO2 emission targets For example for steel producers, shifting to green steel requires large quantities of hydrogen.
 Although the RFNBO regulation applies to certain fuel production, it is crucial to closely follow the RFNBO regulations and be prepared to meet the requirements of customers.
-Currently nuclear is not allocated to meet the requirements of customers. not eligible for RFNBO directly.
+Currently nuclear is not allocated to meet the requirements of customers.
 If nuclear is allowed and accepted by the customers, it is a highly interesting source of electricity.
-In fucical is anowed and accepted by the customers, it is a highly interesting source of electricity.
 Electricity profile Nuclear power is seen as an interesting option to mitigate price fluctuations.
 All interviewed companies stated that nuclear is an attractive source of stable and CO2 emission-free electricity.
 One company stated that nuclear could be a solution, but the long project schedule is a concern due to the proximity of the company's electrification targets.
-Power price level • The willingness to pay for nuclear power is for large electricity users tied to the average price paid in competitor countries or by competitors in Europe.
+Power price level The willingness to pay for nuclear power is for large electricity users tied to the average price paid in competitor countries or by competitors in Europe.
 On the other hand, electricity users see value in predictable electricity prices and lower risks, but the overall cost has to be competitive.